sirprize/static-dojo-site-generator/readme.md

 ## Purpose

 This project aims to provide a boilerplate infrastructure for static website generation using [jekyll](https://github.com/mojombo/jekyll) and taking into account the specifics of working with [Dojo](http://dojotoolkit.org/).
 Dojo uses filenames starting with an underscore which have special meaning to jekyll. static-dojo-site-generator makes the two play nicely together and results in websites suitable for [Github Pages](http://pages.github.com/) or any other static hosting situation.
-For an example take a look a the [dijitive website](http://sirprize.github.com/dijitive/)
+For an example take a look a the [dobolo website](http://sirprize.github.com/dobolo/)

 ## Getting Started